 3. The Location and Macro Habitat

 The Nilmini Estate Private Ltd. is located in Ihala Millawa village of Morawaka, Galle District in the Southern Province of Sri Lanka.
-Total extaent of the Nilmini Estate is 38.8 ha (95.8 Ac).
+The total extent of the Nilmini Estate is 38.8 ha (95.8 Ac).
 It lines the Dellawa Forest Reserve in its northern boundary and is bordered by two perennial streams in western and eastern boundaries known as ‘Pelwadiya Dola’ and “Horiya Dola’, respectively.
-In the southern boundary of the estate is located the Ihala Millawa village.
-The topography of the land rises from the flat terrain in southern part to relatively steep area in the northern border.
+The southern boundary of the estate is located at the Ihala Millawa village.
+The topography of the land rises from the flat terrain in the southern part to a relatively steep area in the northern border.

-Morawaka area is belonged to the south-western quarter of the wet zone of the country.
-Sri Lanka is a world bio-diversity hot spot and the South-western quarter is the most species rich area in the country.
-Besides, the specific location of the estate is in neighborhood of the Dellawa Forest Reserve, one of the few remaining patches of tropical humid wet evergreen forest (tropical rain forests) in the country.
-The Dellawa forest is connected to the world famous Sinharaja World Heritage site and is considered a part of the ‘Sinharaja Adaviya (Range)’ before it was fragmented in to few patches due to human intervention.
-Hence, the Nilmini Estate is located in an ecological zone which is endowed with one of the richest bio-diversity regimes not only in Sri Lanka but in the world as well.
+Morawaka area belongs to the south-western quarter of the wet zone of the country.
+Sri Lanka is a world biodiversity hot spot and the South-western quarter is the most species-rich area in the country.
+Besides, the specific location of the estate is in the neighborhood of the Dellawa Forest Reserve, one of the few remaining patches of tropical humid wet evergreen forest (tropical rain forests) in the country.
+The Dellawa forest is connected to the world-famous Sinharaja World Heritage site and is considered a part of the ‘Sinharaja Adaviya (Range)’ before it was fragmented in too few patches due to human intervention.
+Hence, the Nilmini Estate is located in an ecological zone that is endowed with one of the richest bio-diversity regimes not only in Sri Lanka but in the world as well.

 4. Present Land Use and Evolution of the Current Bio-diversity Regime

-The present land use of the estate is consisted of about 16 ha (40 acs) of vegetative tea cultivation which led to fragmentation of natural forest vegetation in the land in to few patches of natural vegetation.
-These forest patches covers a total area of about …. ha.
+The present land use of the estate is consisted of about 16 ha (40 acres) of vegetative tea cultivation which led to the fragmentation of natural forest vegetation in the land into few patches of natural vegetation.
+These forest patches cover a total area of about …. ha.
 In addition, a small part (…. ha) of the land is covered with open wetland too.
-These are the main components of present land use in the estate and rest of the land is allocated for buildings (bungalows, organic tea factory, labor quarters etc.), roads and other infrastructure needs.
+These are the main components of present land use in the estate and the rest of the land is allocated for buildings (bungalows, organic tea factories, labor quarters, etc.), roads and other infrastructure needs.

 5. Species Composition of Bio-diversity Regime in the Estate

-The survey has recorded the 120 flora species belonged to following categories.
+The survey has recorded the 120 flora species belonged to the following categories.